 Our mission is to provide resources which encourage, inspire and challenge homeless people to transform their lives.
 We do this by:

 We serve people in Camden, 60 years and over, on low incomes, who live on their own, are socially isolated or who may be living with a long-term health condition or disability.
 Activities include weekly socials, Art, craft, drama, Ukulele music, choir, cycling, dance, tai chi, yoga, chair-based exercises, health talks and much more.
 Our members also benefit from reduced priced events, tea dances and coach trips.
-We work closely with the West Euston Time Bank (a sister organisation and charity) that has members of all ages, backgrounds and ethnic origins.

 Thrive is a small national charity which uses gardening to improve physical health and emotional wellbeing.
 Watch this video to find out more about their work.